Leirof/LeiRoF/README.md

 ### Hi there 👋

-I'm a physic student born in 1997, passionate by space, motivated by art and powered by computer science.
+I'm a physics student born in 1997, passionate by space, motivated by art and powered by computer science.

 My website: https://vincent.foriel.xyz